Padniuk/forInternshipCpp/README.md

 # forInternshipCpp

-This is an example of my cpp project
+###proton_detection

-In this repository you can find directory with code of my project and a short video which contains a general information about principals of its work.
+In this directory you can find code of my project which uses OOP and inhereting of some frameworks classes.
+Additionally there is a short video which contains a general information about principals of its work.

+###Spectrum

+In this directory you can find code with project which also uses OOP and represents own app with qt graphics and json output.